staart/site/README.md

 ## 🛠️ Configuration

-You can create a `.staartrc` file or another [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig)-compatible configuration file, like `staart.config.js`.
+You can create a `.staartrc` file or another [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig)-compatible configuration file, like `staart.config.js` or the `staart` key in `package.json`.
+You can also supply these options as an object parameter to the `generate` function.

 | Option | Description | Default |
 | ------ | ----------- | ------- |